mparsley1/eo-docs/README.md

 ## The system architecture

-The following diagram gives an overview of the EO Service architecture at Compass Informatics.
+The following diagram gives an overview of the EO Service architecture for Compass Informatics.

 ![eo_service.drawio](images/eo_service.drawio.png)

 There are two VMs: dev and prod (development and production respectively).
-These VMs are running on CREODIAS.
+These are Ubuntu 20.04 (Focal Fossa) VMs, running on CREODIAS.
 Each VM consumes data from either the Sentinel Hub or satellite data stored in buckets.
 Each VM writes to a bucket, but on the dev server the bucket is named eo-compass-dev, on the prod server the bucket is called eo-compass.